Know Where You're Going—and Get There Faster!

-• An accelerated 3+ track: 3 years of undergraduate coursework, and skip the senior year before professional school, based on availability, or
+- An accelerated 3+ track: 3 years of undergraduate coursework, and skip the senior year before professional school, based on availability

 NSU's Accelerated Dual Admission Program

-The accelerated options provide students with a quicker path to their professional degrees by allowing them to transition into their professional program earlier.
-All degree requirements and program prerequisites must be completed but some open electives will not be.
+The accelerated options offer a faster path to a professional degree by allowing earlier transition into professional school.
+While all degree requirements and prerequisites must be completed, some open electives may be waived.

-The 2+4 program allows students to earn their Bachelor of Science in Medical Science after two years of undergraduate coursework and upon successful completion of the first year of medical education at the Dr. Kiran C. Patel College of Osteopathic Medicine.
+- 2+4 program: Students to earn a B.S. in Medical Science after two years of undergraduate study and successful completion of the first year of professional school.

 This program is for high school students who are professional bound and are high-achieving.
 Students must have excelled in high school and have already earned 30 college credits accepted by NSU, including college-level chemistry and mathematics.

-The B.S. in Medical Science offers a unique opportunity to shorten the duration of both bachelor's and osteopathic medical studies by two years.
+The B.S. in Medical Science offers a unique opportunity to shorten the duration of your undergraduate and professional school education.

-Available for Dental Medicine, Occupational Therapy, Optometry, Osteopathic Medicine, Pharmacy, and Law.
+Available for Allopathic Medicine, Anesthesiology Assistant, Dental Medicine, Occupational Therapy, Optometry, Osteopathic Medicine, Pharmacy, and Physician's Assistant.

 Since this is an accelerated track, it is typically selected by students for whom the following apply:

-• For students in the medical programs: Are bringing in a substantial amount of college earned credits (usually 30 or more), specifically in chemistry and other sciences.
-In some cases, these students may be able to actually graduate in three years.
+- Are bringing in a substantial amount of college earned credits (usually 30 or more), specifically in chemistry and other sciences.

 VERY IMPORTANT:

-• Dual Pre-Health Professions Programs: We do not recommend selection of the 3+4 track if a student will not be able to take BIOL 1500 and CHEM 1300 during the first semester.
+- We do not recommend the 3+4 track if a student will not be able to take BIOL 1500 and CHEM 1300 during the first semester.

-• For Dual Osteopathic Medicine (D.O.)
-Students: It is very important to take the chemistry sequence of courses without interruption beginning the first Freshman semester on.
-CHEM 3660 Biochemistry 1 should be completed prior to taking the MCAT.
-Based on this timeline, unless a student transfers in college level general chemistry credit, they will have to take at least one summer chemistry class at NSU in order to stay on track to be prepared for the MCAT if they are following the 3+ program.
+- It is very important to take the chemistry sequence of courses without interruption beginning the first Freshman semester on.
+CHEM 3660 Biochemistry 1 should be completed prior to taking the graduate entrance exam.
+Based on this timeline, unless a student transfers in college level general chemistry credit, they will have to take at least one summer chemistry class at NSU in order to stay on track to be prepared for the MCAT if they are following the 3+ program for medical school.

 We have a growing number of students who are bringing in more and more college credits to NSU.
 Once these credits are applied, if they are equivalent to NSU courses, students will not have to retake them at NSU, even if they are pre-requisites for their dual admission program.